top of page

 The gate of the city: The gate and wall of the city were built by the Roman army around 300 CE.
 The gate was roofed and protected by two towers.
 It was burnt and destroyed in the 7th century CE.

-There is a brochure in English with a map, and it advised to follow the map and the arrows at the site.
-The site is well explained with multiple signs.
-Many of the signs contain pictures of how the building would have looked when functional.
+A brochure is available in English with a map, and it advised to follow the map and the arrows at the site.
+The site is well explained with many signs.
+Many of these contain helpful pictures of how the building would have looked when functional.
 The paths are easy, although there are steps.
 There is just over 2 km of walking to cover the site and it will take about 1½ hours.

 Who were the Nabateans?

-The Nabateans (also spelled Nabataeans) were nomads from Northern Arabia who developed a wealthy and sophisticated kingdom from the 4th century BCE in southern Jordan, the Negev and northwest Arabia.
-They controlled the lucrative incense and spice trade, and their incense route transported frankincense and myrrh, which were aromatic resins produced in southern Arabia (modern Yemen and Oman), that were highly valued in the ancient world.
+The Nabateans (also spelled Nabataeans) were nomads from Northern Arabia who controlled the lucrative incense and spice trade and developed a wealthy and sophisticated kingdom in southern Jordan, the Negev and northwest Arabia from the 4th century BCE.
+Their 2,400-km incense route transported frankincense and myrrh, which were aromatic resins produced in southern Arabia (modern Yemen and Oman) that were highly valued in the ancient world.
 They also transported spices, gold, textiles, bitumen, salt, and precious stones.

-Their incense route went from northwestern Arabia (around modern-day Hejaz) and entered Edom and the Negev to Petra, which was the Nabatean capital and a major trading hub.
-From there goods were transported to Avdat, a fortified station in the Negev, Mampsis (Mamshit) and Shivta (Sobata), Nabatean caravan towns and resting points, and Haluza (Elusa), which was last major stop before the Mediterranean port of Gaza.
-From Gaza, goods were exported to Egypt, Greece, and Rome.
+The Spice Route began in southern Arabia, entered Edom and the Negev to the city of Petra, which was the Nabatean capital and a major trading hub.
+From there, goods were transported to Avdat and Haluza (Elusa), which was the last major stop before the Mediterranean port of Gaza.
+From Gaza port, goods were exported to Egypt, Greece, and Rome.

-Their great accomplishment was transforming the desert into productive farmland by capturing seasonal floodwaters and channeling them into controlled irrigation.
+Their great accomplishment as agriculturalists was transforming the desert into productive farmland by capturing seasonal floodwaters and channeling them into controlled irrigation.
 This enabled the cultivation of vineyards, wheat and barley, olive orchards and pasture for livestock.
+Their wine was much valued in the Christian Roman Empire and commanded high prices as wine from the Holy Land.
+Their success in desert agriculture is of relevance even today.

-The Nabatean language gradually gave way to Greek and later Arabic, although inscriptions continued for a few centuries.
-By the 4th century CE, the Nabateans had assimilated into the broader Greco-Roman culture and later into the Byzantine culture.
-Concomitant with developments in the Roman Empire, their cities became Christian.
+The Nabatean language gradually gave way to Greek and later Arabic, although inscriptions in their original language continued for a few centuries.
+By the 4th century CE, the Nabateans had assimilated into the broader Greco-Roman culture and later into the Christian Byzantine culture.
+The ruins of their impressive churches are very evident.

 Even though desert, the Negev was not empty of people prior to the Nabateans.
-From the 2nd millennium to the 10th century BCE, the Amalekites operated in the Negev, northern Sinai and Aravah.
+From the 2nd millennium to the 10th century BCE, the Amalekites operated in the Negev, northern Sinai and Arava.
 They engaged in raiding and were mobile pastoralists.
 Their military power was broken by Saul and David.
 From the 10th to 4th centuries BCE, the desert corridor was occupied by nomadic or semi-nomadic peoples.
-These included the Edomites or Idumeans.
-From the 6th century BCE, the Edomites expanded into the Negev, especially after Babylon destroyed the country of Judah.
-They controlled the Aravah copper mines.
+These included the Edomites (or Idumeans).
+From the 6th century BCE, the Edomites expanded into the Negev, particularly after Babylon destroyed the country of Judah.
+They controlled the Arava copper mines.
 There were also Midianites and Qedarites, an Arab tribal federation from northern Arabia that controlled portions of the incense trade.

 The collapse of Edom under Babylonian and then Persian domination allowed Arab nomadic tribes from the east, including the Nabateans, to move into the vacuum.
-The Nabateans were initially mobile desert traders, but over the 3rd to 2nd centuries BCE they took over Petra from the remaining Edomite population, established a structured network for the incense trade, and gradually transitioned from nomadism to a kingdom.
+The Nabateans were initially mobile desert traders, but over the 3rd to 2nd centuries BCE they took over Petra from the remaining Edomite population, established a structured network for the incense trade, and gradually transitioned from nomadism to a kingdom with towns.

 Tower.jpeg